Payette in Payette County, Idaho — The American West (Mountains)

 Location.
 44° 4.086′ N, 116° 56.088′ W. Marker is in Payette, Idaho, in Payette County.
-Marker can be reached from 6th Avenue South near South 8th Street, on the right when traveling east.
-Touch for map.
+Marker can be reached from 6th Avenue South near South Touch for map.
 Marker is at or near this postal address: 700 6th Avenue South, Payette ID 83661, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Payette World War I Memorial (approx. 0.7 miles away); Ontario Oregon Trail Kiosk Snake River (approx. 5.1 miles away); Salmon Festival (approx. 5.2 miles away); New Plymouth (approx. 8.7 miles away); a different marker also named New Plymouth (approx. 8.9 miles away); a different marker also named New Plymouth (approx. 8.9 miles away); Malheur County's Oregon Trail Heritage (approx. 10 miles away in Oregon).
+Payette World War I Memorial (approx. 0.7 miles away); Ontario Oregon Trail Kiosk (approx. 3.6 miles away in Oregon); Snake River (approx. 5.1 miles away); Salmon Festival (approx. 5.2 miles away); New Plymouth (approx. 8.7 miles away); a different marker also named New Plymouth (approx. 8.9 miles away); a different marker also named New Plymouth (approx. 8.9 miles away); Malheur County's Oregon Trail Heritage (approx. 10 miles away in Oregon).

 More about this marker.
 This marker is located in Kiwanis Park near the skateboard park.

 Also see . . .
 Farncois Payette - Payette County Info.
 Francois Payette lived a dangerous, primitive life in unexplored territory, but he regretted the harsh dealings with Indians.
 He tried to teach the local Indians how to smoke and store salmon.
 Mr. Payette's ability to read and write served him well in his dealings with others.
 (Submitted on June 26, 2018, by Barry Swackhamer of Brentwood, California.)